wsdjeg/mru.nvim/README.md

 ## Overview

-`mru.nvim` keeps track of the files you’ve recently opened in Neovim and provides quick access to them via telescope extension.
+`mru.nvim` keeps track of the files you’ve recently opened in Neovim and provides quick access to them via picker.nvim or telescope.nvim extension.

 ## Features